TobyHay/book-project/dashboard/README.md

 ## Dockerfile

 The `Dockerfile` contains the script to create the Docker image for the dashboard.
-This is going to be stored inside an ECR image, where it will run on ECS.
+This is going to be stored inside an ECR repository, where it will run on ECS.

 This `Dockerfile` image uses the following files within this directory:
-- `requirements.txt` - All requirements for the
+- `requirements.txt` - All requirements for the dashboard script.

 - `welcome.py` - the python script which runs the streamlit dashboard.
-This is to be converted into a Docker image, alongside all scripts inside the `pages` folder
+This is to be converted into a Docker image, alongside all scripts inside the `pages` folder.

-- `.env` - mentioned at the start of this README, and contians the relevant information to connect to the database,
+- `.env` - mentioned at the start of this README, and contains the relevant information to connect to the database.